feature-hub/feature-hub/docs/guides/server-side-rendering.md

 > render pass.

 > In more complex Feature Apps, it may be more difficult to determine the right
-> time after all asynchronous operations have been completed.
-However, this is a
+> point in time where all asynchronous operations have been completed.
+However,
-> common problem that needs to be solved when such web applications need to be
+> this is a problem that needs to be solved anyway when such web applications
-> rendered on the server.
-It is not a special requirement of the Feature Hub.
+> need to be rendered on the server.
+It is not a special requirement of the
+> Feature Hub.

 ### As a Feature Service